manta-innovations/manta-innovations.github.io/_posts/published/2020-03-15-Why you should embrace DevOps.md

 They push the latest versions of the frontend and backend, clean out the database, and project Whale goes live.

 As the champagne pours they start getting emails from customers about bugs in the frontend system.
-Small stuff, nothing that stops business, but things that could have easily been discovered if they'd invested in **continuous testing**, and it's enough that requires a new version of
+Small stuff, nothing that stops business, but things that could have easily been discovered if they'd invested in continuous testing, and it's enough that requires a new version of
 Whale to be deployed.
 Except now they've got customers on the live system, and deploying a new version means taking the old one offline while they switch over.

 ![post-thumb]({{site.baseurl}}/assets/images/blog/DevOps5-scott-unsplash.jpg){:class="img-fluid rounded float mx-auto mb-2" :height="auto" width="60%"}